Ghagra choli: Choli

-Gagra
+Ghagra, lehenga or chaniya

-Lehenga, gagra/ghagra (Hindi: घाघरा ghāghrā) also chaniya (known as pavadai in Tamil: பாவாடை) is a form of skirt which is long, embroidered and pleated.
+Lehenga, gagra/ghagra (Hindi: ghāghrā) also chaniya (known as pavadai in Tamil: பாவாடை) is a form of skirt that is long, embroidered and pleated.
 It is secured at the waist or hips and leaves the lower back and midriff bare.
 The ancient version of skirt or ghagri evolved from bhairnivasani, which in turn evolved from the antriya when stitching on one side became tubular and was worn gathered together at the waist, and held by a girdle.
 This was one of the earliest forms of a clumsily stitched skirt.
 It was worn using a nada or drawstring.
 The ghagri was a narrow skirt 6 feet long—the same length as the original antriya—and can still be seen worn by Jain nuns in India.

-Until the early 20th century, women irrespective of class largely wore gagras which reached down to ankles, especially in the Hindi belt.
+Until the early 20th century, women irrespective of class largely wore gagras that reached down to ankles, especially in the Hindi belt.
 This was largely due to jeweled toes indicating the marital status of women, as both married and unmarried women observed the ghoonghat veil.
-Gagras were made out of two to three layers of coarse khadi fabric which created large flared look and remained largely plain but were decorated with gota and badla embroidery on special occasions.
+Gagras were made out of two to three layers of coarse khadi fabric which created the large flared look and remained largely plain but were decorated with gota and badla embroidery on special occasions.
 Most commonly used dyes were indigo, lac and turmeric.
 This style can still be seen in rural areas of Haryana, Uttar Pradesh, Bihar & Madhya Pradesh particularly during folk festivals.